-Based on the North Bank Plan's project team analysis, discussions with planning staff, and public input received thus far, there are number of regulatory items that warrant attention within this process:
+Based on the project team's analysis, discussions with planning staff, and public input received, there are number of regulatory items that warrant attention within this Subarea Plan:

-North River Overlay boundary and associated standards.
-Most notably this includes the building site coverage standards discussed on page eight - including suggestions to identify and plan for strategic mid-block connections.
+• North River Overlay boundary and associated standards.
+Most notably this includes the building site coverage standards and suggestions to identify and plan for strategic through-block pathways.
 Changes to the NRO boundary are also recommended.